-These Thai chocolate makers know what you want when you walk into their shop; rich, melty truffles burst with flavor as they slowly coat your mouth.
-They’ll usually lighten your wallet by just $1USD apiece, a staple “affordable luxury” for the masses.
-Even still, in Bangkok these used to be tough to find, kind of like craft beer in Bangkok (and Thailand as a whole).
+The Thai chocolate makers and Thai chocolatiers below know what you want when you walk into their shop; rich, melty truffles burst with flavor as they slowly coat your mouth.
+They’ll usually lighten your wallet by just $1-1.50USD apiece, a staple “affordable luxury” for the masses.
+Even still, in Bangkok these used to be very tough to find, kind of like craft beer in Bangkok (and Thailand as a whole).
 Lucky for us, the Bangkok chocolate scene has evolved in recent years.

 - Reviewing Bangkok Chocolate Options